jh3nd3rs0n/jargyle/README.md

 ### 5. 2.
 Multiple Settings of the Same Name

-If a setting of the same name appears more than once on the command line or in the configuration file, then only the last setting of the same name is recognized.
+Unless otherwise stated, if a setting of the same name appears more than once on the command line or in the configuration file, then only the last setting of the same name is recognized.

 ### 5. 3.
 The SOCKS5 RESOLVE Command